felipeclarindo/my-energy/README.md

 ## Technologies Used

-Streamlit - Development of the interface request - Perform requests in api for manipulations in crud.
+- `Streamlit` - Development of the interface.
+- `requests` - Perform requests in api for manipulations in crud.
-Oracle Database - Standard database (can be changed as needed)
+- `Oracle Database` - Standard database (can be changed as needed).

 ## API Features